revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 ---

 20. Webpack builds a dependency graph.
-What does that mean? _or_ What is dependency graph?
+What does that mean? _or_ What is a dependency graph?
 How is it related to Webpack?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)